-The origin of the Dalmatian dog can be recognized in paintings and in church chronicles from the 16th to the 18th century.
+The Dalmatian dog’s origin can be recognized in paintings and church chronicles from the 16th to the 18th century.
 One such painting, a fresco from 1360, is held in the Spanish Chapel of Santa Maria Novella in Florence, Italy.

 Dalmatians have performed a wide range of tasks for their human companions.
 They have been dogs of war and sentinels on the borders of Dalmatia and Croatia.

-Origin: Dalmatian originates from the eastern Mediterranean region, in particular, the historic province of Dalmatia.
+Origin: Dalmatian originates from the eastern Mediterranean region, in particular, the historical province of Dalmatia.

-Dalmatian was alongside the caravans of the Romani people, commonly known as gypsies, during their ceaseless wanderings around Europe.
+Dalmatian was alongside the Romani people’s caravans, commonly known as gypsies, during their ceaseless wanderings around Europe.

 The American Kennel Club recognized the Dalmatian in 1888, and the Dalmatian Club of America was formed in 1905.
 The breed currently ranks 62th among the breeds registered by the AKC.

-The Dalmatian breed experienced a massive surge in popularity as a result of the 1956 novel The Hundred and One Dalmatians written by British author Dodie Smith, and later due to the two Walt Disney films based on the book.
+The Dalmatian breed experienced a massive surge in popularity due to the 1956 novel The Hundred and One Dalmatians written by British author Dodie Smith, and later due to the two Walt Disney films based on the book.
 They became most popularly used in this capacity, though, in England accompanying carriages drawn by horses.

 Different names or Types